An Informed World View

 2. About the World Around Us

 We are a part of the natural world.
 We can view that world, and ourselves, from the perspective of a problem-solving, or scientific, attitude.
 We can observe, create theories or assumptions, test those theories, then depending based on then results, we can apply, modify, or discard them.
 We get into trouble when we ignore this process and rely on unchallenged or untested assumptions, beliefs, or feelings.
 An important aspect of a scientific approach is predictability.
 How well does what you know, or what you learn through questioning and testing, prepare you for the future?
-More including vidoes.
+More about the World.

 3. Our Perspectives about the World (and Others) Around Us

 Each person carries a background of unique-to-them experiences.
 Each comes from unique family, societal, religious, and political cultures.
 Each will interpret events or situations differently.
 Each has different sensing abilities.
 Perspectives may change over time but each person maintains their own unique perspective.
 Can you really see from another’s perspective, or walk in another’s shoes?
 Can you recognize and acknowledge how your perspective may be different from another’s?
-More including videos.
+More about Perspective.

 4. About Language

 Every everyday language results from human choices—some deliberate, some accidental, some arbitrary.
 No language can be considered inherent, or inerrant.
 Language constitutes one critical aspect of human behavior, perhaps the defining feature for humans.
 Our languages ought to adapt to reflect the latest state of what we know about ourselves in our world.
 And that “latest state” recognizes the inevitable differences that can arise even among people who communicate using the ‘same’ language.
-More including videos.
+More about Language.

 5. Behavioral Consequences of our Language and Perspectives